 Employers, HR managers, and recruiters are a lot like The Great and Powerful Oz.
 They do most of their work behind the curtain, so to speak, and are nearly impossible to get access to.
 So in order to get an audience, you’ll need to follow a few rules (or a yellow brick road, ya know whatever.)

-Tailor your resume – Current estimates say that hiring managers spend less than 6 – 10 seconds reviewing a resume.
-That’s fast, really fast.
-So you need to catch their attention.
+- Tailor your resume – Current estimates say that hiring managers spend less than 6 – 10 seconds reviewing a resume.
+That’s fast, really fast, the goal is to catch their attention quickly.
 One way to do this to make sure your resume tells them that you fit all their requirement quickly.
-A Summary of Qualification section at the top of your resume is a great place to showcase how well you fit their needs.
+A Summary of Qualification section at the top of your resume is a great place to showcase how well you meet their needs.

-In my job coach days, I used to tell my clients that “Looking for a job is a full-time job”.
+n my job coach days, I used to tell my clients that “Looking for a job is a full-time job”.
 Thank you, Captain Obvious… it’s a wonder they didn’t slap me.
-Now that I’m looking for my own job I completely understand that you get what you put into it.
-It can be hard frustrating work, but with preparation and planning, it doesn’t have to be.
+I completely understand that you get what you put into it.
+It can be hard, frustrating work, but with preparation and planning, it doesn’t have to be.
 Thanks, Glenda, now…where can I get a pair of those shoes?